Jill Whalen: Career

 Whalen started a chat room for parents when her three children were young, and the chat room became popular with other parents.
 As more people joined in her forum, they sought her help in developing websites for other forums.
 Whalen taught herself how to set up websites that would be found with search engines based on the keywords on the website.
 In 1998, she talked about her company Web Whiz, which provided guidance on making web sites early in the period of internet browsing.
 By 2007, the company was providing services helping companies improve their websites and website rankings, and she was running an online newsletter, a free forum, and sharing tips in magazines all with the goal of helping people with websites.

 She was interviewed for the 2017 movie on search engine optimization: SEO: The Movie, where she described optimizing search as a means to improve marketing for a company.

 She founded the search engine optimisation company High Rankings, serving clients including the Discovery Channel Procter & Gamble, and Geico.
 In 2003, she described how she was able to negotiate the terms she wanted in contracts with companies seeking the services of her company, and discussed how her company improves websites to maximize web traffic and search engine hits.

 Retirement and family life

 Whalen announced her retirement from search engine optimization in 2013.
-She lives in Ashland, Massachusetts with her husband and three children.
+She lived in Ashland, Massachusetts with her husband and three children.
 She died on June 9, 2025 after a short battle with cancer according to her daughter.